 - Prevalence of non-compliant issues observed during plumbing inspections were very similar across all regions of Victoria.
 This trend is different from the previous quarter where Growth Corridors had higher prevalence of non-compliant issues compared to other regions of Victoria.

 Plumbing - New Builds vs Alterations

-- Percentage of plumbing inspections with compliance risks are much higher in Alterations (56%) compared to constructions of New buildings (37%).
-The sample size however is too small to confirm a trend.
+- Percentage of plumbing inspections with compliance risks are much higher in Alterations (59%) compared to constructions of New buildings (31%).
+This trend is consistent with the previous three quarters.

 Plumbing - High Volume builders vs Other builders